Gökhan Inler: Style of play

 A hard-working, tenacious, and tactically versatile midfielder, Inler is capable of aiding his team both defensively and offensively; an intelligent player, he is known both for his stamina and his movements off the ball, although his most prominent trait is his powerful and accurate striking ability from distance with both feet, and also from set pieces, which enables him to contribute to his team's offensive play with goals from midfield.
 Primarily a ball-winner, Inler is usually deployed as a central or defensive midfielder, where he is also capable of functioning creatively as a deep-lying playmaker in front of the defensive line, due to his vision, passing range, and ability to control the tempo of his team's play; his long passing accuracy allows him to effectively switch the play and create chances for teammates after winning back possession.
 Due to his height and physical attributes, he is also effective in the air.

 Coaching career

-On 13 June 2024, Inler has been appointed as a Technical Director to Udinese.
+On 13 June 2024, Inler has been appointed as a Technical Director at Udinese.